Boston Evening Traveller

 The Boston Evening Traveller (1845–1967) was a newspaper published in Boston, Massachusetts.
 It was a daily newspaper, with weekly and semi-weekly editions under a variety of Traveller titles.
 It was absorbed by the Boston Herald in 1912, and ceased publication in 1967.

 History

 Founding

-The Boston Evening Traveller was launched on April 1, 1845 by Reverend George Punchard and Deacon Ferdinand Andrews.
+The Boston Evening Traveller was launched on April 1, 1845, by Reverend George Punchard and Deacon Ferdinand Andrews.
 The pair served as co-editors and used the paper to advocate for the temperance movement.
-In June 1845, Roland Worthington, a former member of the business department of the Boston Daily Advertiser, joined the paper as publisher.
+In June 1845, Roland Worthington, a former member of the Boston Daily Advertisers business department, joined the paper as publisher.